 I thought that I would title this post in honor of Sidney Chaisson, by using his most familiar quote: “Education, education, education.”
 Sidney is one of the venerable inspectors in our industry.
 He was the first home inspector licensed in Louisiana (LA LHI# 10001) served as chairman of the Louisiana State Board of Home Inspectors and an active member of ASHI.
 He is famous/infamous for his constant promotion of home inspector education.
 He believes that the more education an inspector has, the better inspector they will become.

 While some people may consider this to be an onerous amount of education, it can certainly be argued that the number is justified, considering the vast amount of knowledge that a home inspector must retain.
-Considering that inspectors must have a working knowledge of various industries (electrical, HVAC, roofing, construction, plumbing, etc.) and their constant changes, it is quite impressive that home inspectors are able to effectively perform their jobs in a constantly changing landscape.
+When we take into account the fact that inspectors must have a working knowledge of various industries (electrical, HVAC, roofing, construction, plumbing, etc.), it’s quite impressive that home inspectors are able to effectively perform their jobs in this constantly changing landscape.

 I, like Sidney, am a proponent of continuous education.
 I believe that to be a professional, a home inspector can never stop learning.
 A few years ago the Louisiana State Board of Home Inspectors (LSBHI) had a rather heated discussion about raising the required number of yearly CE hours.
 As most changes proposed by the LSBHI go by unnoticed, I was amazed by the response that this proposal generated.
 Inspectors were coming out of the woodwork to oppose the increased amount of CE.